LedgerHQ/app-ethereum/tests/unit/README.md

 Don't worry, you don't necessarily need to install the `cmocka library` because the **cmakelist automatically fetches** the library

+## Add new test

+Create new file into `tests` folder and follow [this initiation](https://cmocka.org/talks/cmocka_unit_testing_and_mocking.pdf)

+Now go to the `CMakeLists.txt` file and add your test with the specific file you want to test.

 ## Usage

 ### Build